Geoscience BC

 The BC Geological Survey maintains a collection of unique, historical geological documents that have been donated by industry, estates and private geologists.
 This collection, called Property File, contains an estimated 100,000 documents ranging from 1850 to present and contains items such as maps, reports, field notes, news releases, faxes, telegrams, Sperry Sun shots, air photos, slides, negatives, Mylar overlays, thin sections and hand samples.
 Given the disparity of these document types, it is not only difficult to catalogue these documents, but it is also difficult to capture a consistent set of metadata.

-Acquire and Populate the CanGeoRef Database
+Acquiring and Populating the CanGeoRef Database

 The American Geosciences Institute (AGI) maintains GeoRef, an ambitious database that aims to track bibliographic information for all geoscience research (“white” and “grey” literature).
 The database began in 1966 and grows by more than 100,000 references a year.
 In all, it contains 3.4 million references.